niten94/micro/runtime/help/plugins.md

 The `bp` variable is a reference to the bufpane the action is being executed within.
 This is almost always the current bufpane.

-All available actions are listed in the keybindings section of the help.

 ## Accessing micro functions

 Some of micro's internal information is exposed in the form of packages, which can be imported by Lua plugins.
-A package can be imported in Lua, and a value within it can be accessed using the following syntax:
+A value within it can be accessed using the following syntax:

 ```lua
 local micro = import("micro")